nickdowse/RailsMagicClipboard/README.md

 ### Known Issues

 None yet.
-If you disagree, create an issue or let me know on twitter ([@nmdowse](http://www.twitter.com/nmdowse "Nick Dowse twitter"))
+If you disagree, create an issue or let me know on twitter ([@nmdowse](http://www.twitter.com/nmdowse "Nick Dowse twitter")).
+Most of the hard work was done by the creators and maintainers of SassBeautify, another great Sublime Text Plugin.
+So, thanks to them!